lrns/opera-gcal-sd/README.md

 * Syncing Tasks from Google Calendar is not possible because of limitations of Google Calendar Data API

 ## Changelog
+* 3.1 - Updated for the new Google Calendar API V3
 * 3.0 - Updated for Opera 15+, added Polish translation
 * 2.5 - Estonian, Italian and Russian translations
 * 2.4 - fixed time zone settings, added German and Japanese translations, 12h clock option